Soren-Madsen/Pr03_Proyecto_Enfermeria/README.md

 composer install
 ```

-3. Configure the database
+3. Configure the database:

-   Create your own `.env` and set your database URL:
+   Create your own `.env` or use the mock one, and set your database URL:

     https://symfony.com/doc/current/doctrine.html#configuring-the-database

-4. Install Doctrine & tools (if not present)
+5. Install Doctrine & tools (if not present)

 ```bash
 composer require symfony/orm-pack